If Baltimore gets hit with a major snowstorm again, my colleague Lyke Burgess is one guy I wouldn't mind getting locked in the office with.

 You see, for years now we've been going back and forth over investing in gold.
 When you're talking to a gold bug, this is much like arguing with a priest about religion — it is a daunting task.

-But no matter how hard Brit beats me over the head with his arguments, they just don't sink in.
+But no matter how hard Luke beats me over the head with his arguments, they just don't sink in.
 In regards to gold, my opinion is — and has been — a whole lot closer to that of Warren Buffett than to King Midas.

 Warren Buffett on Investing in Gold